AgentMC/Sao18/Translate/En/PR-III-01.md

 『Ah ... ... still not ... ... yet!』

-A second pilot, who was just a little closer than Suteica, was quick to notice the phenomenon.
+A second pilot, who was just a little closer than Stika, was quick to notice the phenomenon.
 The fragments of Abyssal • Horror, which she thought were all burned up by explosion, scattered in pieces, came together unexpectedly.

 The chunk of darkness, just several tens of cens, which is too miniscule compared with the original bulky substance, escapes while irregularly rubbing like a flock of flies.